Solar Power Northwest Territories (2023 Guide)

 However, unlike a typical loan, this loan is attached to your property (not you) and is paid back on your property tax bill as a Local Improvement Charge (LIC).
 The only eligibility is that you need to own a certain portion of your home.

-Fortunately, the NWT is in the early stages of introducing a PACE program with An Act to Amend the Cities, Towns and Villages Act being passed last year.
-Similar to Alberta, one may expect the program to be available by the end of this year, or in 2021.
+Fortunately, the NWT is in the early stages of introducing a PACE program with An Act to Amend the Cities, Towns and Villages Act being passed in 2018.